msimoni18/sphinx-colored-tables/README.md

 ## Limitations

-This extension is currently only applied to the `.. csv-table::` directive and has only been tested on cells with a single value in it.
+This extension extends the `.. csv-table::` directive and has only been tested on cells with a single value in it.

 This repo isn't set up as other sphinx extensions at the moment.
 To use,